 #6.
 The best time to visit the Maldives

 According to the brochures, it’s from December to April.
 Barring a cyclone or two (we went in early December), the climate should be beautiful.
 Cyclone Ockhi made landfall while we were on the island, giving us a couple of days of torrential rains.

 When not cloudy and windy, it’s hot and humid, rather like Mumbai weather.
-Carry plenty of sunblock and apply it liberally, especially if, like me, you tend to get sunburnt.
+Carry plenty of sunblocks and apply them liberally, especially if, like me, you tend to get sunburnt.

 #7.
 It’s a haven for snorkelers and divers

-Despite the widespread coral bleaching due to the El Nino event in 1998, the Maldives is still a snorkelers and diver’s paradise.
+Despite the widespread coral bleaching due to the El Nino event in 1998, the Maldives is still a snorkeler and diver’s paradise.
 There are many spots where you can watch amazing sea life in the crystal-clear waters.
 We saw this sting ray close to our room.

-We went snorkelling, line fishing and saw glowing flying fish and spots of bioluminescence in the water (a bit reminiscent of this scene from Life of Pi).
+We went snorkeling, line fishing, and saw glowing flying fish and spots of bioluminescence in the water (a bit reminiscent of this scene from Life of Pi).
 Apparently, the Maldives is one of the best places to spot bioluminescence on the planet.

 If you catch fish during your line fishing trip, the chef will cook it according to your preference.
 We caught a grouper and red snapper, so the cook grilled it up for us with some garlic butter.
 For Indians like us, used to spicier fare, it turned out to be a bit bland.